Holly Goodhead

+Biography

-Goodhead is a scientist and astronaut working undercover for the CIA on Sir Hugo Drax's Moonraker 5 space shuttle, to gather intelligence on Drax's plan to exterminate the human race.
-Bond is also working undercover in Drax's organization, for the British Secret Intelligence Service, and he meets Goodhead when she introduces him to a centrifugal force chamber, where astronauts get to grips with G-forces, and invites him to have a try.
-In her absence, however, Drax's henchman, Chang, tampers with the machine's controls to send it into overdrive; when Goodhead returns, Bond has nearly been killed.
-Bond later meets Goodhead in her hotel room and is able to guess her identity when he sees standard CIA gadgetry there.
-Bond and Goodhead are at first reluctant to work together, but they are working well as a team by the end of the film.
+Dr. Holly Goodhead (Lois Chiles) is a scientist and astronaut working undercover for the CIA on Hugo Drax (Michael Lonsdale)'s Moonraker 5 space shuttle, to gather intelligence on Drax's plan to exterminate the human race.
+James Bond (Roger Moore) is also working undercover in Drax's organization, for the British Secret Intelligence Service, and he meets Goodhead when she introduces him to a centrifugal force chamber, where astronauts get to grips with G-forces, and invites him to have a try.
+In her absence, however, Drax's henchman, Chang (Toshiro Suga), tampers with the machine's controls to send it into overdrive; when Goodhead returns, Bond has nearly been killed, saved only by his wrist dart gun.

 Bond travels to Venice to investigate Venni Glass, a company named in some of Drax's plans.
 Bond spots Goodhead there and follows her before re-introducing himself.
-Later that evening, Bond has to deal with Chang, then pays Goodhead a visit, and they spend the night together.
+Later that evening, Bond has to deal with Chang, then pays Goodhead a visit, and they spend the night together in her hotel room, where Bond is able to guess her identity when he sees standard CIA gadgetry there.
+Bond and Goodhead are at first reluctant to work together, but they are working well as a team by the end of the film.

-After M tells Bond to take two weeks' leave, Bond travels to Rio de Janeiro, where he meets Goodhead once more.
-Jaws, who is now working for Drax, tries to kill them both on a cable car at Sugarloaf Mountain.
+After M (Bernard Lee) tells Bond to take two weeks' leave, Bond travels to Rio de Janeiro, where he meets Goodhead once more.
+Jaws (Richard Kiel), who is now working for Drax, tries to kill them both on a cable car at Sugarloaf Mountain.
 They escape, but are then captured by other men of Drax's disguised as paramedics.
 Bond escapes from the ambulance speeding towards Drax's base, but leaves Goodhead behind.